srikanthvelma/Terraform/README.md

 Files named exactly `terraform.tfvars` or `terraform.tfvars.json`.
 Any files with names ending in `.auto.tfvars` or `.auto.tfvars.json`.
 ### JOIP task - 24-03-2023
+* **Count**: is a meta-argument defined by the Terraform language.
+It can be used with modules and with every resource type.The `count` meta-argument accepts a whole number, and creates that many instances of the resource or module.
+Each instance has a distinct infrastructure object associated with it, and each is separately created, updated, or destroyed when the configuration is applied.
+* Ex: `count = length(var.subnets)`
+* **length**:
+*
 * create a vnet with 6 subnets
 * for above task done by using `variables`,`count`,`cidrsubnet`,`values.tfvars file`
 * provider.tf